-If you’re considering using a house sitter to look after your home and pets while you’re on holiday and you’ve never used one before, you’re probably wondering how to prepare for your house sitter, as well as the best way to get your pets ready to ensure a smooth handover.
+If you’re considering using a house sitter to look after your home and pets while you’re on holiday, you’re probably wondering how to prepare for your house sitter.

 I’ve come across all kinds of house owners since I started house sitting, from those who’ve thought of every eventuality to those who’ve simply handed me the keys and left.

 There are many things you should do in order to ensure the safety and comfort of your home, pets and house sitter before you go on holiday, so here’s my house sitter checklist and expert guide on how to prepare for your house sitter.

 If you prefer, you can watch my YouTube video below!

 House Sitting Preparation Contents

 Click on the following items in my house sitter checklist to jump straight to a topic.